 As a real estate investment trust, investing is at the core of what we do.
 Our most valuable investments aren't made at the property level-they're made within our team members, residents, and regions in which we live.
-With over five decades of experience operating workplaces and residential communities, we are passionate about making a difference in the region
+With over five decades of experience operating workplaces and residential communities, we are passionate about making a difference in the region we call home.

 Motivated by our guiding principles and drive to help those in need, our employees participate in a variety of philanthropic activities throughout the year.
-Whether volunteering at a food bank, running a toy drive, or walking for a cause, we proudly foster a culture
+Whether volunteering at a food bank, running a toy drive, or walking for a cause, we proudly foster a culture of giving back.